Office Hours for Fall Semester 2018: Wednesday 1:00-2:30 p.m. and Friday 11:00-11:50 a.m. and by appointment.

-Johanna Kramer is interested in all things Anglo-Saxon, but particularly in Old English religious literature, with a research focus on saints' lives, homilies, expressions of Christian (especially patristic) theology, and popular religion.
-She has just finished a collaborative edition and translation of anonymous Old English prose saints' lives for the Dumbarton Oaks Medieval Library and is currently at work on a larger study of Anglo-Saxon anonymous hagiography.
+Johanna Kramer is interested in all things Anglo-Saxon, but particularly in Old English religious literature, with a research focus on saints' lives, homilies, expressions of Christian (especially patristic) theology, popular religion, and folklore.
+She has just finished a collaborative edition and translation of anonymous Old English prose saints' lives for the Dumbarton Oaks Medieval Library and is currently at work on sequence of article-length studies on Anglo-Saxon anonymous hagiography.
 She is also involved in the long-term project Sources of Anglo-Saxon Literary Culture (SASLC), which aims to produce a comprehensive and descriptive list of all authors known in Britain between ca. 500 and 1100 C.E.

 Her first book Between Earth and Heaven: Liminality and the Ascension of Christ in Anglo-Saxon Literature (Manchester UP, 2014; paperback 2017) examines how concepts of space, boundaries, and liminality are employed by Anglo-Saxon authors to teach the theology of the Ascension in a wide range of Old English and Anglo-Latin texts.
 Between Earth and Heaven won the 2016 Best First Book Prize, awarded by the Southeastern Medieval Association (SEMA).
 To learn more about the book and Professor Kramer's research, see this article and video presentation in MU's Illumination Magazine.

 Prof. Kramer received her Ph.D. in Medieval Studies from Cornell University and has also studied at the University of Munich in her native Germany, the University of East Anglia (Norwich, UK), and Oregon State University.
 At MU, she is a member of Medieval and Renaissance Studies (to learn more about MARS at MU, click here).
 She serves on the Advisory Board of the International Society of Anglo-Saxonists.